 For now at least, how the study guide works is that I post a new verse each week before the corresponding class and update the post after class with notes on the commentaries and class discussion.
 The post includes the translation and audio of the verse, the class notes, and a link to audio of the class for those who have the time and inclination (also found in the blogroll to the right of each page).
-See disclaimer in “about this blog.”
+For more info about the context of this study guide, see “about this blog.”

 Each post has links at the end to audio of the classes and to the next verse.